bassmanitram/actions-for-nautilus/README.md

 # Actions For Nautilus
-A "replacement" for the now-defunct `filemanager/nautilus-actions` project.
+A "replacement" for the now-defunct `filemanager/nautilus-actions` project for the Gnome Files file manager (otherwise known as Nautilus).

 The extension supports many of the most commonly used features of that project,
 including: